To book textured ceiling removal services, please visit our sister company Expert Painters

-Very few things date a space like textured ceiling, and not in a charming way.
-They were very popular in the 1950’s because they made easy work of finishing ceiling and hiding imperfections, but started going out of style around the same time disco did, as people discovered that they are difficult to repair, hard to clean, and dust and spiderweb magnets.
+Very few things date a space like a textured ceiling, and not in a charming way.
+They were very popular in the 1950s because they made easy work of finishing ceiling and hiding imperfections, but started going out of style around the same time disco did, as people discovered that they are difficult to repair, hard to clean, and dust and spiderweb magnets.

 When a textured ceiling gets water damage or pieces simply fall off, replicating the original pattern is virtually impossible.
 You have to remove, cover, or re-texture the surface every time.
 That is why most homeowners choose to remove the texture permanently and gladly welcome smooth ceilings.

 Our approach for removing the texture will depend on the kind of ceiling.
-The are two basic kinds of textured ceiling:
+There are two basic kinds of textured ceilings:

 This texture is achieved by applying drywall compound or plaster to the ceiling using tools like trowels, brushes, and rollers.
 Only one person can do the room since every tradesman’s technique varies, creating a unique pattern.
 If the texture is adhering to the ceiling, we can skim coat over it with a few applications of drywall mud, then sand and paint it.
 If the texture is falling from the ceiling, we need to scrape it off and skim coat the surface until smooth.